jduchateau/GRAPE/docs/start.md

 Our objective is to map these data sources into a unified Turtle output.
 Below, you will find a preview of the data files we will be working with, along with the target Turtle output we aim to generate.
-Store them on your disk in a directory to follow along.
+Store them on your disk in a directory to follow along, for example a `data/` directory inside the project.
+Do it with another editor, MPS is admittedly fiddly to create new text files.

 === "people.json"
     ```json